Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

 The equations of motion obtained by taking variations of the action (\ref{canonicalaction}) with respect to $\pi^{ij}$, $g_{ij}$ and $N$ are, respectively,

 where $\tilde{B}_{2,3} \equiv B_{2,3}/N$.
 As we commented before, the equation of motion associated to $\delta N$ is homogeneous in the Lagrange multipliers $B_{2,3}$.

+It is illustrative ot make a comparison with the field equations of general relativity in the ADM formalism.
+Indeed, it turns out that the effective theory shown above coincides with the dynamics of general relativity under a specific limit, and in particular for the asymptotically flat configurations.
+The limit consists in setting the coupling constants $\beta = 1$ and $\alpha = 0$, while $\omega$ is irrelevant in $M_{\mbox{ AF}}$ as already discussed.
+In addition, the Lagrange multipliers $B_{1,2,3}$ are turned off, which automatically solves Eq.~(\ref{eqmultipliers}).
+Since we are dealing with the $M_{\mbox{ AF}}$ subspace, we know that the constraints $\tilde{\mathcal{H}}, \tilde{\phi}^1,\tilde{\phi}^2$ constraints of the kcH-theory holds.
+Thus, the set of constraints takes the form in this limit

+Equation (\ref{grmomentum}) is the momentum constraint of general relativity.
+Condition $\pi = 0$ (\ref{grpicero}) is admissible as a gauge fixing condition in the $M_{\mbox{ AF}}$ subspace of general relativity.
+Equation (\ref{grgaugefixing}) is the condition neccesary for the time preservation of this gauge fixing condition \cite{DeWitt:1967yk}, and constraint (\ref{grhamiltonian}) is the usual Hamiltonian constraint of general relativity in the same gauge.
+The remainning field equations are the evolution equations (\ref{gpuntoz1free}) and (\ref{pipuntoz1free}), which take the form

+These are the usual evolution equations of the ADM formulation of general relativity evaluated on the $\pi = 0$ gauge in $M_{\mbox{ AF}}$.
+Therefore, in $M_{\mbox{ AF}}$, in the limit $\beta = 1$ and $\alpha = 0$ and with the Lagrange multipliers $B_{1,2,3}$ turned off, the dynamics of this theory is exactly the same as the dynamics of general relativity when the gauge fixing condition $\pi = 0$ is imposed on the side of general relativity.
+This result is related to the connection found in Ref.~\cite{Bellorin:2010je} between the nonprojectable Ho\v{r}ava theory and general relativity (under an analogous limit for the coupling constants).

 \paragraph{Gravitational waves.} We study the linear-order perturbative version of the vacuum field equations of the previously shown large-distance effective theory.
-We define the Minkowski space, which is a solution of all the constraints and equations of motion, and its perturbation by $g_{ij} = \delta_{ij} + h_{ij}$, $\pi^{ij} = p_{ij}$, $N = 1 + n$ and $N_i = n_i$.
-As part of the ansatz we turn off the Lagrange multipliers $B_{1,2,3}$.
-At first sight it is not obvious that this choice is valid since we are dealing with the problem of extremizing the action, hence a consistent solution that involves all field variables must be found, as we commented previously (actually, what we pursue here is the wave equation for the independent propagating modes, but this requires to solve consistently the rest of variables).
+We define the Minkowski space, which is a solution of all the constraints and equations of motion, by $g_{ij} = \delta_{ij}$, $\pi^{ij} = 0$, $N = 1$ and the multipliers set to zero, $N_i = B_{1,23}= 0$.
+The perturbation of this solution is

+As part of the ansatz we turn off the perturbation of the Lagrange multipliers $B_{1,2,3}$.
+At first sight it is not obvious that this choice is valid since we are dealing with the problem of extremizing the action, hence a consistent solution that involves all field variables must be found, as we commented previously (to be precise, what we pursue here is the wave equation for the independent propagating modes, which requires to solve consistently the rest of variables).
 At the end of the analysis we will see that the choice $B_{1,2,3}=0$ is consistent (part of the requisites is that the Eq.~(\ref{eqmultipliers}) is automatically solved).